venkysio/programs-prod/Security/Failing to Protect network traffic/questions.md

 d) All of the above
 Answer: d

-Initial authentication and ongoing authentication are both required to protect data over the network
+Initial authentication helps to prove identity, and adaptive authentication helps to prove the identity authenticity during the session.
 a) True
-b) False
+B) False
 Answer: a

 TCP provides checksums and acknowledges the message transfer